aziascreations/mooss-serialize/readme.md

 types, and because all other solutions I found were either too bloated or didn't work properly with what I had.<br>
 It is by no mean a replacement for other packages, but [...].

+[strong typecheck, with actual recursive typecasting to use shit as classes]

+[Intended to parse data from text, not security against lambdas, callables !!!]

 ## Usage
 [Mention how it uses annotations !]